andwn/cave-story-md/doc/COMPATIBILITY.md

 ## Flash Cart and Emulator Compatibility
-This is to keep track of what emulators
+This is to keep track of what emulators or hardware CSMD works on

 ### Official Consoles
 All Mega Drive and Genesis consoles manufactured by Sega should work 100%.